smartgeber Logo

 Antwort der Redaktion

-For a basic Debian server setup, especially if you're planning to host a small website or perform light database tasks, the RAM requirements are relatively modest.
-Typically, 2GB of RAM is sufficient for these purposes.
-This amount allows the server to handle basic operations smoothly without unnecessary resource strain.
+For a basic Debian server setup, especially if you're planning to host a small website and perform light database work, 2GB of RAM is generally considered sufficient.
+This amount allows you to run essential services and manage low to moderate traffic without significant performance issues.

 Last updated 3 mins ago